xfbs/tmux-rs/docs/index.md

 ### AI Tools

 I did start trying out Cursor towards the end of the development process.
-I ended up stopping using it though because I felt like it didn't actually increase my speed, it only saved me from finger pain.
-That's because when using cursor to translate the code it would occasionally insert bugs, just like me.
-So I spent as much time needed to be spent reviewing the generated code as it would take to write it.
+I ended up stopping using it though because I felt like it didn't actually increase my speed.
+It only saved me from finger pain.
+That's because when using cursor to translate the code it would still occasionally insert bugs, just like me.
+So, I spent as much time reviewing the generated code as it would have taken me to write it myself.
 The only thing it saved was my hands.
 Doing this large amount of refactoring is really hard on your fingers.

-So, even though I quit using cursor, my feeling is that I'd still reach for it if my hands are really physically hurting, but I need to keep working.
-Usually when I reach the point where I've got blisters on my fingers I think it's better to just take a break.
-Given the pace at how fast the AI tooling is developing I wouldn't be surprised if this project could be accomplished in significantly less time using a different approach, like the one [here](https://rjp.io/blog/2025-06-17-unreasonable-effectiveness-of-fuzzing).
+So, even though I quit using cursor, my feeling is that I'd still reach for it if my hands are really physically hurting, and I need to keep working.
+Usually once I reach the point where I've got blisters on my fingers I think it's better to just take a break.
+Given the pace at how fast the AI tooling is developing I wouldn't be surprised if this project could be accomplished in significantly less time using a different approach.

-Well I'm releasing version 0.0.1.
-Don't use it for anything important yet.
-I am aware of many bugs.
-It's not difficult to get it to crash, especially if running with Address Sanitizer enabled.
+## Conclusion

+Even though the code is now 100%, I'm not sure I've accomplished my main goal yet.
+My hand translated code isn't that much better than the output from C2Rust.
+It's also not very difficult to get it to crash and I am aware of many bugs.
+The next goal is to convert the codebase to safe Rust.

+Despite all of this, I'm releasing version 0.0.1 to share with other fans of Rust and `tmux`.
+If this project interests you, you can connect with me through [Github Discussions](https://github.com/richardscollin/tmux-rs/discussions).
+See the installation instructions in the [README](https://github.com/richardscollin/tmux-rs).